IF I PAY ATTENTION

 • To safely trust requires a relatively healthy Inner Self we can depend on to correctly evaluate our environment & identify how people, places or things make us feel emotionally & physically (in our gut).

-> It does not mean being naive, a patsy or unrealistic, which is Over-T.
+> Safety does not come from being naive, a patsy or unrealistic, which is Over-T.

 • Some of us are naturally better at reading body language & have a higher social IQ, while others have to work at it, but it can be accomplished.